LeeZhaoLun/LeeZhaoLun.github.io/_projects/Systems Engineering Project 1/index.md

 ---
 layout: post
 title: Systems Engineering Project 1
-description: "To design and create a physical environment, a built environment or an arena, where a 4-wheeled mobile robot (LIMO robot from Agilex Robotics) is able to perform certain functions: localisation, mapping, path planning, and navigation."
+description: My team was tasked to desgin and create an operational arena for the AgileX LIMO robot to implement and test core robotics functions: real-time localization, environment mapping, obstacle-aware path planning, and autonomous navigation.

 skills:
   - Localisation